-More specifically, General Electricity Transmission and Distribution Business licence holders will be required to both prepare co-operation plans and establish reserves to cover the costs of dealing with emergencies.
-OCCTO will be required to prepare power grid network development plans, taking into consideration the potential generation capacity of electricity generation sites as well as mid-term and long-term network formation (ie, “push-type network formation”).
-In addition, all transmission and distribution business licence holders will be required to replace their facilities in a planned and structured way and transmission and distribution tariff regulations will be changed from full cost base to revenue cap base.
+More specifically, under the new regulations, General Electricity Transmission and Distribution Business licence holders are required to both create co-operation plans and establish reserves to cover the costs of dealing with emergencies.
+OCCTO is given a mission to create and revise power grid network development plans, taking into consideration the potential generation capacity of electricity generation sites as well as mid-term and long-term cross-regional network formation (ie, “push-type network formation”).
+All transmission and distribution business licence holders are required to replace their facilities in a planned and structured way.
+In addition, transmission and distribution tariffs are to be set on a revenue cap basis on 1 April 2023.

 Changes to the FiT Act

 The 2022 Amendment also amends the Act on Special Measures Concerning Procurement of Electricity from Renewable Energy Sources by Electricity Utilities.
 In order to harmonise the renewable energy market with the conventional energy market, the 2022 Amendment introduces a feed-in premium regime to complement the existing feed-in tariff regime.

 Severely tight supply-demand balance and sharp price spike